 The Company sponsors a defined contribution plan covering substantially all full-time employees (the "401(k) Plan").
 Beginning in fiscal 2011, the Company elected to make matching contributions to the 401(k) Plan at 50 percent of employee contributions to a maximum of three percent of an employee's salary.
-For fiscal 2011 we recognized expense of \$300 for employer matching contributions to this plan.
+The Company recognized expense totaling \$337 and \$300, respectively, for the years ended December 28, 2012 and December 30, 2011.